pyrrhamide/mission-website/content/en/post/2021-04-26-further-modifications-volume-2/index.md

 ![](https://media.giphy.com/media/4Tkagznwgrv6A4asQb/giphy.gif)

-I believe the next step is to put all `_item-custom.scss` in a distinct folder, import them in `_all.scss` then import this in `custom`.
+I believe the next step is to put all `_itemname-custom.scss` in a distinct folder, import them in `_all.scss` then import this in `custom`.
 That will be another task for another time.

 ## Other small edits

-* [I changed the `post` slug to `blog`](https://wowchemy.com/docs/guide/extending-wowchemy/#permalinks) for the heck of it, although it did not apply to the "blog menu";
+* [I changed the `post` slug to `blog`](https://wowchemy.com/docs/guide/extending-wowchemy/#permalinks) for the heck of it, although it did not apply to the blog "menu";
 * Based on Isabella's post, I changed the displayed post date from 'last modification' to the date of publication/creation;
-* I finally managed to create a pretty project widget page, by changing the folder name from `project` to `projects`.
+* I finally managed to create a pretty project widget-page, by changing the folder name from `project` to `projects`.
 The design now works.
 Yay!

 ![Former project page](project-former.png "What my project page used to look like")